-- 488. The central role of Internal Audit's review of the operational risk management framework is to ensure the effectiveness of the institution's operational risk management processes and measurement systems and to check compliance with the AMA standards. - 489.
+- 621. The central role of Internal Audit's review of the operational risk management framework is to ensure the effectiveness of the institution's operational risk management processes and measurement systems and the work of the ORMF, and to verify compliance with the AMA standards. - 622.
 As part of its activities, Internal Audit should develop a programme for reviewing the operational risk framework that covers all significant activities including outsourced activities that expose the institution to material operational risk.
-This programme should be regularly updated with regard to:

-- Development of internal processes for the identifying, assessing, monitoring, controlling, and mitigating operational risk; and - Implementation of new products, processes, and systems which expose the institution to material operational risk. - 490.
+This programme should be regularly updated with regard to: - Development of internal processes for the identifying, assessing, monitoring, controlling, and mitigating operational risk; and - Implementation of new products, processes, and systems which expose the institution to material operational risk. - 623.
 Internal Audit activity should also cover issues such as the adequacy of the IT infrastructure, data collections, and data maintenance.
-Specific tests should be performed in order to check the data input process. - 491.
+Specific tests should be performed in order to check the data input process. - 624.
 Internal Audit functions should be staffed by individuals possessing the requisite skills and experience.
-It is important that they be familiar with the institution's strategy and its processes for identifying, assessing, monitoring, controlling, and mitigating operational risk. - 492.
-Some co-operation between Internal Audit and the ORMF is permissible, especially in some operational risk-related activities and processes where Internal Audit's experience and skills are well developed (for example, analysis of processes, loss data collections, risk and control assessments, etc.).
-However, co-operation with the ORMF should not jeopardise the independence of Internal Audit.
+It is important that they be familiar with the institution's strategy and its processes for identifying, assessing, monitoring, controlling, and mitigating operational risk. - 625.
+Some cooperation between Internal Audit and the ORMF is permissible, especially in some operational risk-related activities and processes where Internal Audit's experience and skills are well developed (for example, analysis of processes, loss data collections, risk and control assessments, etc.).
+However, cooperation with the ORMF should not jeopardise the independence of Internal Audit.
 Whatever advice or information may be provided by Internal Audit, designing, implementing, and updating the operational risk framework remains the exclusive responsibility of the ORMF, and Internal Audit should not be involved in day-to-day operational risk activities.